omni-network/omni/README.md

 # Omni Node

-To run all comtainers run `make build-docker`.
+To run all containers run `make build-docker`.

 New apps need to add themselves to `.goreleaser.yml`